 In the absence of Earth's atmosphere, there would be significant alterations in conditions.
 For a start, The average temperature of the planet would probably drop to about -12 or -15 ºC, which would cause a substantial part of the Earth to fall below the freezing point of 0 ºC.
 As a result, ice would predominate over liquid water, although some areas would still contain liquid water.

-Furthermore, in the absence of an atmosphere, the Earth would lack protection from ultraviolet radiation emitted by the Sun, as well as from collisions with small meteorites, which would make the existence of life on its surface almost impossible.
+Furthermore, without an atmosphere, Earth would lack protection from ultraviolet radiation emitted by the Sun, as well as from collisions with small meteorites, making the existence of life on its surface nearly impossible.
+It would also be different without its current protection.

 The lack of an atmosphere would result in an uninhabitable Earth's surface, characterized by extreme temperatures and an absence of liquid water.